 Mount Champion is a high mountain peak at an elevation of 3.930m (12,893ft) above the sea level, located in Lake County, in the U.S. state of Colorado.
 It’s one of the highest mountain roads of Colorado.

-The road to the summit is gravel, rocky, tippy and bumpy at times.
+The road to the summit is totally unpaved and impassable in winters.
 It’s called Champion Mine Road.
-The road is usually impassable in winters.
-Great trail for experienced wheelers.
-Avoid driving in this area if unpaved mountain roads aren't your strong point.
-4x4 required.
+It’s an old mining road.
+4x4 vehicle required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.
+Set high in the Sawatch Range, at the end of the road is and old cabin and a collapsed tunnel.

 Pic&video: Meeker Extreme